Medically reviewed by Drugs.com. Last updated on Jul 7, 2022.

 Store unmixed oral powder in the refrigerator.
 Do not open a medicine packet until you are ready to mix a dose.

 You may also store Veltassa at room temperature, away from moisture and heat.
+The powder must be used within 3 months of being taken out of the refrigerator.

 Usual Adult Dose of Veltassa for Hyperkalemia: